ricemini/ubro-apps-workspace/docs/scaffolding-schematic-development-strategy-reference.md

 ### Overview

 Successfully implemented a comprehensive design system for the VendeMás product ecosystem, providing centralized styling across all applications.
-The design system follows a layered architecture approach with semantic design tokens, ensuring consistency, maintainability, and accessibility across `vendemas-caja-web`, `vendemas-landing-web`, and future mobile applications.
+The design system follows a layered architecture approach with semantic design tokens, ensuring consistency, maintainability, and accessibility across `vendemas-caja-mobile`, `vendemas-landing-web`, and future mobile applications.

 ### Architecture & Structure